cnshsliu/smp.nvim/README.md

 The background service is written with Node.js, that's why Node.js is in the dependency list of this plugin.

+### Markdown Book

+Outline markdown structures in a standalone buffer, list out all tags, backlinks, and forward links. todos, and headers

+Press on each item will bring you to there.

+While you are on a markdown header entry, use '>>' to demote it, use '<<' to promote it.

+press '?' in the book buffer to bring up help

+`:SmpBook`

+### Search by tag

+Search by multiple tags delimitered with space or ',', "-tagA" to exlude "tagA", ":short-name" to give it a name to save the query condition for later reuse.

+`:mysearch -tagA tagB tagC`

+means you'd like to search all markdown fiels which have #tagB, #tagC, but not tagA. and save it as "mysearch".
+The order of these element does not matter.

+### Search by text

+Search by multiple text delimitered with space or ',',

+`textA textB :mytextsearch -textC`

+means you'd like to search all markdown fiels which contain textA, textB, but not textC. and save it as "mytextsearch".
+The order of these element does not matter.

 ### Mappings